 As an owner of real estate, the Trust is subject to various federal, provincial and municipal laws relating to environmental matters.
 Such laws provide that the Trust could be liable for the costs of removal of certain hazardous substances and remediation of certain hazardous locations.
 The failure to remove or remediate such substances or locations, if any, could adversely affect the Trust's ability to sell such real estate or to borrow using such real estate as collateral and could potentially also result in claims against the Trust.
 The Trust is not aware of any material non-compliance with environmental laws at any of its properties.
-The Trust is also not aware of any pending of threatened investigations or actions by environmental regulatory authorities in connection with any of its properties or any pending or threatened claims relating to environmental conditions at its properties.
+The Trust is also not aware of any pending or threatened investigations or actions by environmental regulatory authorities in connection with any of its properties or any pending or threatened claims relating to environmental conditions at its properties.

 The Trust will make the necessary capital and operating expenditures to ensure compliance with environmental laws and regulations.
-Although there can be no assurances, the Trust does not believe that costs relating to environmental matters will have a material adverse effect to the Trust's business, financial condition or results of operations.
+Although there can be no assurances, the Trust does not believe that costs relating to environmental matters will have a material adverse effect on the Trust's business, financial condition or results of operations.
 However, environmental laws and regulations may change and the Trust may become subject to more stringent environmental laws and regulations in the future.
 Compliance with more stringent environmental laws and regulations could have an adverse effect on the Trust's business, financial condition or results of operations.
-It is the Trust's operating policy to obtain a Phase I environmental assessment conducted by an independent and experienced environmental consultant prior to acquiring a property.
-Phase I environmental assessments have been performed in respect of all properties.

-Natural disasters and sever weather such as floods, blizzards and rising temperatures may result in damage to the Trust's properties.
+Natural disasters and severe weather such as floods, blizzards and rising temperatures may result in damage to the Trust's properties.
 The extent of the Trust's casualty losses and loss in operating income in connection with such events is a function of the severity of the event and the total amount of exposure in the affected area.
-The Trust is also exposed to risks associated with inclement winter weather, including increased need for maintenance and repair of its buildings.
-In addition, climate change, to the extent it causes changes in weather patterns, could have effects on the Trust's business by increasing the cost of property insurance, and/or energy at its properties.
-As a result, the consequences of natural disasters, severe weather and climate change could increase the Trust's costs and reduce its cash flows.